RiwRiwara/RiwRiwara/README.md

 # Awirut Phusaensaart
 **Fullstack Developer | Next.js, React, Golang Specialist**

-I’m a passionate Fullstack Developer with over two years of experience building dynamic, scalable, and user-centric web applications.
-Proficient in modern frameworks like Next.js, React, and Golang, I excel at delivering high-quality, efficient solutions as an outsourcing developer.
+I’m a passionate Fullstack Developer with over four years of experience building dynamic, scalable, and user-centric web applications.
+Proficient in modern frameworks like Next.js, React, and Golang, I excel at delivering high-quality, efficient solutions as both an in-house and outsourcing developer.
 My focus is on crafting seamless user experiences and robust backend systems, with a commitment to clean code and innovative design.
 ---

 ## Professional Experience
+### Software Engineer — SCBX (Mothership)
+*Present*
+- Design, develop, and maintain fullstack web applications for internal platforms and customer-facing products, ensuring seamless integration between frontend and backend systems.
+- Build scalable microservices and APIs using Golang, FastAPI, and Python, while leveraging modern frontend technologies such as Next.js and React.
+- Integrate AI/ML features into banking solutions, including intelligent document processing and data classification models to enhance automation and customer experience.
+- Collaborate in Agile squads to drive continuous product innovation, from system design to production deployment.
+- Improve DevOps pipelines (CI/CD), containerization, and cloud deployment processes, enabling faster and more reliable releases.

+Ensure performance, security compliance (e.g., ISO/PCI), and high availability across all systems in the financial ecosystem.
 ### Fullstack Developer (Outsourcing)
-*Present*
+*2023*
 - Develop high-performance web applications using **Next.js**, **React**, and **Golang** for diverse clients.
 - Collaborate with cross-functional teams to design scalable backend architectures and responsive frontends.
 - Optimize application performance, ensuring reliability and user satisfaction.